 There are a few words our Roman Rite uses to describe its priests, and one of them is pontifex.
 In Latin, the noun pons means “bridge,” and we can see this word surface in such words as “pontoon boat,” which, in essence, is a small floating bridge.
 Fex is the foundation of today’s “factory,” the place where things are built.
 Put the two words together — pontifex — and you get “bridge builder,” which is precisely what a priest is.
 In this job description, a priest has the power to overcome the separation between humanity and divinity, allowing men and women to pass over to heaven and unite themselves with God.
-In terms of Michelangelo’s Creation of Adam, the priest bridges the gap between the outstretched fingers of God and man, a void that appeared because of sin.

 Throughout history, many have noticed that things aren’t quite right with the world around us and have sought either a priest or at least priestly power to commune with the divine.
 In fact, the priestly instinct is a part of human nature, since our constitution is perfectly suited to reconnect heaven and earth.
 On the one hand, we share much in common with the rest of visible creation, since we are composed in part of a material body.
 We love dogs and cats, flowers and trees, clouds and air, food and drink.
 On the other hand, we resemble invisible creation, the angels, since we possess immaterial souls.